typesense/typesense-website/docs-site/content/guide/migrating-from-algolia.md

 Typesense Cloud pricing is based on the amount of [RAM & CPU](./system-requirements.md) you need to index your data and support your desired traffic concurrency respectively.
 It's a flat hourly fee depending on the configuration you choose, plus standard bandwidth charges, similar to AWS, GCP, etc.
 There are no per-record or per-search charges unlike Algolia.
 You can throw as much traffic or data at your cluster as it can handle.
-We've seen this pricing model save up to 95% in search costs for users switching from Algolia to Typesense Cloud.
+We've seen this pricing model save anywhere from 50% to 95% in search costs for users switching from Algolia to Typesense Cloud.

 ## Algolia Migration Support